 If interactive_GV is set to FALSE, a static genome viewer plot is generated.
 If interactive_GV is set to TRUE, a genome viewer plot that can be interacted with using the locator is generated.
 In order to interact with the plot, the user needs to click on the graphics window one or more times and then terminate the locator.
 One click will scroll the viewer either to the left or the right (based on which side is closer to the click).
 Two clicks will zoom the viewer into the horizontal range between the two click points.
 Three clicks will zoom out 10-fold, and four clicks will zoom out completely to the entire genome.
-To stop interaction with the locator, click zero times then terminate the locator.
-Depending on the graphical device, terminating the locator can either done by pressing the 'Finish' / 'Stop' button, hitting the 'Esc' key, or right-clicking the graphics device.
+To stop interaction with the locator can either done by pressing the 'Finish' / Stop' button, hitting the 'Esc' key, or right-clicking the graphics device.